AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

    9. Design a Daisy-Chain setup for SPI communication interface.
    10. Write a program for interfacing two LCD displays using IIC.
    11. Write a program for data transmission from Bluepill memory to System using USB.
-   12. Write a program to control motor speed from MCU through CAN.
+   12. Write a program for sensor reading through CANBUS.